 Costs vary between study-abroad programs which makes it difficult to assign a typical price tag.
 Many programs, however, can cost the same as WMU or less.
 In most cases, any financial aid, grants, or scholarships you are already receiving can be applied to study-abroad costs.
 Additionally, there are many scholarship opportunities to help offset the costs of studying abroad.
 Each online program brochure includes a detailed budget sheet designed to give you a realistic idea of the costs associated with study abroad.You can find the budget sheet at the top of the online program brochure under "budget sheets" and click on the link for the corresponding term such as "Summer II".

 Yes!
-WMU Financial Aid, such as scholarships, grants, and loans offered by WESTERN can be applied to study-abroad programs.
+WMU Financial Aid, such as scholarships, grants, and loans offered by Western Michigan University can be applied to study-abroad programs.
 It is important to remember to schedule an appointment with the financial aid office in Faunce Student Services to see how your financial aid will be applied to your study abroad program.

 Of course!
-There are many scholarships available through WMU, the community, and national competitions.
-In 2012-13, students studying abroad through WMU received more than $400,000 in scholarships.
-There are over 20 scholarships offered by WMU awarded on the basis of merit, financial need, and/or content of study.
-For more information be sure to visit the WMU Study Abroad scholarships page.
+There are many scholarships available through WMU, the community, and national organizations.
+For more information, be sure to visit our scholarships page.
 The key to receiving study-abroad scholarships is to start the process as early as possible and to work closely with WMU Study Abroad and department advisors.